 It turns out that traditional and digital banking are quite different, for businesses and customers.
 For starters, internet banks often pay up to 100 times higher interest for checking and savings accounts than traditional banks.
 Online banks can do this because they don’t have expenses like regular brick and mortar banks do.
 Just think about the operational costs for traditional banks, the rent, property management, human resources, and administration that traditional banks have to face.
 Studies show that banks as businesses can reduce their operational costs by 25 percent if they get onboard with digitization.

 But most importantly, for the general public, online banking vastly improves user experience and, thus, brand loyalty.
 It reduces crowds, minimizes the need for human resources, automates notifications and information, and enables customers to do anything regarding their accounts with just a couple of taps on the screen of their mobile phone.
 Online banks are open 24/7, and can even automate bill payment and stop the late fees from incurring just because you couldn’t make it to the bank in time.
-And nowadays, the mobile app's functions and features arguably surpass any experience and customer support that a physical bank could provide.
+And nowadays, the mobile app's functions and features (whether for mobile banking or modern savings currencies like crypto apps can offer) arguably surpass any experience and customer support that a physical bank could provide.

 Best Mobile Banking Apps With Strong User Experience

 When it comes to mobile banking app design, everything revolves around intuitive interface and functionality.
 Mobile app users must be able to navigate throughout the entire app autonomously, or else the calls would flood technical support -- which is the exact opposite of what the financial institutions are trying to achieve by creating an app design in the first place.

 We rounded up the top mobile banking apps with great digital design, strong functionality and excellent features that provide value to customers digitally.
 What's better?
 The customer-centric apps showcase the characteristics that all mobile apps should employ, regardless of industry.